riceric22/riceric22.github.io/research.md

 Here are some examples of directions that I have or are currently pursuing:

 **Prompting science** A recent learning paradigm known as "prompting" allows users to adapt models with natural language instructions.
 However, there is no clear process for designing such prompts.
-We are working on developing tools and methods to automatically guide prompt design and find unique prompts that elicit strange behaviors.
+We are working on developing tools and methods to automatically guide prompt design, which can sometimes find unique prompts that elicit strange behaviors.

 **Certified interpretability** Explanations of model predictions in machine learning are often criticized for being misleading and brittle.
 We are working on methods to learn models with provably meaningful post-hoc explanations.